 If you are going to design your own investment portfolio within your Roth IRA, the most important idea is to pick your investments based on your comfort level.
 The biggest mistake investors make is buying and selling too frequently, especially because they are reacting to the market.

-Most experts recommend buying 2-6 different mutual funds or exchange-traded funds, some that have stocks inside them, and some that have bonds, and keeping a small portion of your account in cash or cash equivalents, such as money market funds.
+Most experts recommend buying two to six different mutual funds or exchange-traded funds—some that have stocks and some that have bonds—and keeping a small portion of your account in cash or cash equivalents, such as money-market funds.
 Look for funds that have expense ratios of less than .5%.
 That fee is in addition to the fee you may pay to the bank or brokerage for the account itself.

 Buy a target-date fund

-Another good option is target date funds or lifecycle funds.
-They are designed to automatically adjust over time.
-The idea is that you should have less risk of a large drop in value as you get close to retiring.
-Some examples of good fund families are Fidelity’s Freedom Funds or Vanguard’s Target Date Funds.
-If you buy a target date fund, remember it is designed to be your entire retirement portfolio.
+Another good option is a target date fund or lifecycle fund.
+These are designed to automatically adjust over time.
+The idea is that you need to have less risk of a large drop in value as you get close to retiring.
+Some examples of good fund families are Fidelity’s Freedom Funds and Vanguard’s Target Retirement Funds.
+If you buy a target-date fund, remember that it is designed to be your entire retirement portfolio.
 It’s best to buy just one.

 Talk to a professional

 Some people hire investment advisors to help them pick investments in their Roth IRA accounts.
-Others rely on guidance from the company that is providing them the account.
+Others rely on guidance from the company that is the custodian of their account.

-If your bank allows you to, you can decide to set up monthly withdrawal from your bank account to your Roth IRA.
+If your bank allows you to, you can set up monthly transfers from your bank account to your Roth IRA.
 You can also decide to make an annual contribution.

 You should check on your investments at least once a year.
 You may want to buy and sell investments at that time, to “rebalance” your account.

 Over time, as markets rise and fall, the value of your investments will change.
-For example, if you started with a portfolio that was 30% in a bond fund and 70% in a stock fund.
+For example, let’s say you started the year with a portfolio that was 30% in a bond fund and 70% in a stock fund.
 You may find that at the end of a year, the portfolio has shifted.
 It may be 40% bonds and 60% stocks, if stocks have declined in value.

 You might want to sell some shares of the bond fund and use the proceeds to buy shares in the stock fund.
-Rebalancing is more complicated the more kinds of investments you own, the more complicated rebalancing will be.
+The more investments you own, the more complicated rebalancing will be.
 It’s typically more important the closer you are to retirement when you may rebalance to increase the percentage of fixed-income assets in your portfolio.